dadatuputi/xx_monitor_bot/README.md

 ### Commands

-#### `/monitor_node id`
+#### `/monitor_node id name`

-Enter this command to monitor a node of the given id.
+Enter this command to monitor a node of the given `id`.
 Because node status changes are made over DM, the bot will try to send you a DM.
-If it is successful, it will start monitoring the node for future status changes.
+If it is successful, it will start monitoring the node for future status changes. `name` is optional.
+If not set, the bot will try to use the name provided by the API.

-#### `/list_monitored_nodes`
+#### `/list_monitored_nodes format`

-This command will show a list of nodes that you are monitoring.
+This command will show a list of nodes that you are monitoring. `format` is optional, and is either `Text` (default) or `Buttons`.

 #### `/unmonitor_node id`

-This command will instruct the bot to stop monitor the given node for you.
+This command will instruct the bot to stop monitor the given node `id` for you.

 # Development & Testing